Sacks for Cierra

 “She is always happy to see me,” Kony says.
 “For all we have been through, I haven’t seen her cry about it or complain one time.
 She’s incredible.”

 Eventually, Kony chose Mizzou over schools including Nebraska and Arkansas.
-The separation was hard on Sierra at first.
+The separation was hard on Cierra at first.
 But she enjoys road trips and crowds, so Tiger games provide a new kind of excitement.
-Her “little” brother, who dedicates everything he does to Sierra, supplies the gridiron highlights.
+Her “little” brother, who dedicates everything he does to Cierra, supplies the gridiron highlights.

 “She loves being in the car with the sun out, windows down and music blasting,” says Kony, referring to the four‐hour car ride from the Bootheel.
 “She might not always understand everything going on down on the field, but she loves being around people.”